ashleythomasbarnes/ESOArchive_phase3/phase3_docs/p3sdpstd/output_docs_v0/Flux_Maps.md

 ## 1. Introduction
 The Phase 3 process facilitates the submission, validation, and ingestion of science data products (SDPs) into the ESO Science Archive.
 This document provides a streamlined guide for submitting **flux maps**, ensuring compliance with ESO/SDP standards while simplifying the process for users.

-Flux maps are specialized imaging products where pixel values represent flux measurements in physical units, often derived from calibrated observations.
+Flux maps are specialized imaging products where pixel values represent flux measurements in physical units (e.g. milli-Jansky per beam) - as, for example, observations using the bolometer arrays LABOCA and ARTEMIS at the APEX 12-metre telescope.
 They must follow specific formatting and metadata requirements to be valid for ESO archive ingestion.

 ## 2. Flux Map Submission Requirements

 ### 2.1 General Data Format
 - Flux maps must be provided in **FITS format** with appropriate metadata.
 - Supported formats:
-  - **Single images**: Simple FITS (SCIENCE.IMAGE.FLUXMAP)
+  - **Single images**: Simple FITS (SCIENCE.IMAGE.FLUXMAP) -- focus of this document
   - **Multi-extension images**: Multi-Extension FITS (MEF)
 - The **BUNIT** keyword must specify the physical units of flux (e.g., Jy/pixel, W/m²/sr, or MJy/sr).
-- All flux maps must include associated error and quality maps.
+- Flux maps can include associated error and quality maps (e.g. via MEF images).

 ### 2.2 Astrometry Requirements
 - World Coordinate System (WCS) must follow the **FITS convention**.